 Other things to consider:

-Contact tracing registers must be in place – this includes collecting information for all customers, staff, and suppliers.
+Contact tracing registers/QR codes must be in place for collecting information from all customers, staff, and suppliers.

 Queue management must be considered and at all times adhere to physical distancing of one metre in a controlled environment, and further if possible.